Date: 27 April 2017. Buying a Big

 sure your pre-purchase surveyor has the experience to do a great

 survey for you.
 He needs to be able to interpret what he is seeing.

 A fellow who routinely surveys fishing boats is not

 you want looking at your inboard propulsion motor yacht.

 inlet.
 A larger more complex boat would require additional power.
 A cord capable of

 carrying 50 amps is likely necessary to run larger capacity air conditioners,

 washers and driers, microwaves, etc. Your surveyor needs to

 understand wiring and more.
-The surveyor I hired wasn't very good
+The surveyor I hired pre-purchase was not very good

 45-60' trawler.
 One decision will be determining hull composition.